llvm/llvm-project/lldb/docs/resources/lldbplatformpackets.md

 request packet has the fields:
    1. mode bits in base 16
-   2. file path in ascii-hex encoding
+   2. file path in ASCII hex encoding

 response is F followed by the return value of the `mkdir()` call, base 16 encoded.